 Compliance – Legal and regulatory challenges you face

-Operations – How your working with your teams to roll out capability into different marketplaces
+Operations – How you’re working with your teams to roll out capability into different marketplaces

-Handling Multiple Suppliers – How you would go about this is you needed to use multiple providers to achieve that goal
+Handling Multiple Suppliers – How you would go about this if you needed to use multiple providers to achieve that goal

 Compliance and Legal Requirements